Bow River: Environmentalism

 After an Alberta Environment official discovered a toxic "blob" in the Bow in October 1989, human needs again were given priority.
 Originating from an abandoned wood-preserving plant on the Bow River's bank, the "blob" in the river had released a carcinogenic plume that stretched more than 250 km downstream.
 Its discovery caused alarm in the media and amongst those living along the Bow River (two years earlier, 70 percent of Calgarians reported using the Bow recreationally).

 As a result, Alberta's premier, Ralph Klein, established the Bow River Water Quality Council as a provincial advisory body.
 The council was to promote awareness of the river's water quality and try to improve it through fact-finding and aiding inter-institutional coordination.
 It was composed of representatives from diverse interests such as First Nations, agriculture, and municipalities.
 Recreational groups represented on the council, such as Ducks Unlimited and Bow Waters Canoe Club, expressed concern for the river's environment.
-Their attitudes were not strictly human-centric, but, like those favoring a park system in Calgary, they defined the Bow River's environment as something worth preserving for human use.
+Their attitudes were not strictly human-centric, but, like those favouring a park system in Calgary, they defined the Bow River's environment as something worth preserving for human use.

 Greater changes in attitude toward the river were manifest in the Bow River Water Quality Council's reports over time.
 By 1994, the reports emphasized the importance of the Bow's ecological balance as a whole for maintaining its water quality and quantity.
 In the mid-1990s, the upper Bow River began being treated explicitly biocentrically.
 This was part of the larger pursuit of treating Banff National Park's ecosystems as something intrinsically valuable: maintaining these ecosystems was now prioritized over human enjoyment of the parks.